Discriminatory Taxes

 Discriminatory taxes harm consumers by burdening the only major alternative to cable and specially burden consumers who rely on satellite, like rural residents and foreign-language speakers.

-Since 2009, cable has pushed for a Discriminatory Tax 62 times in 25 states!
-Despite these efforts, NO STATE HAS ENACTED A DISRIMINATORY TAX ON SATELLITE TV!
+Since 2009, there have been attempts to impose a Discriminatory Tax on satellite customers 75 times in 25 states!
+Despite these efforts – in part due to YOUR HELP contacting your legislators — NO STATE HAS ENACTED A DISCRIMINATORY TAX ON SATELLITE TV!

 For more detailed information on this issue, click here.